 There is growing consensus among educators that children must develop skills beyond academics to succeed in the classroom and in life.
 Often grouped under the term “social and emotional learning,” (SEL), these skills, when nurtured and developed, can help kids manage their emotions, build positive relationships, and navigate social situations, among other things.

 As the field of social and emotional learning continues to build momentum, our work at Wallace has begun to focus on helping teachers, afterschool educators and others define what SEL skills are, why they matter, and how practitioners can incorporate them into their programs.
 Late in 2016, we gleaned a sense of the curiosity on this topic when we held a webinar with insights from the field collected by Edge Research.
 The researchers found that practitioners and policymakers were familiar with the term social and emotional learning and that educators in both K-12 schools and out-of-school-time (OST) programs considered building SEL skills a priority.
-A Nearly 750 people logged into the webinar at the time, and since then it has been downloaded more than 1,500 times from our website.

 Still nothing prepared us for the keen interest in what’s become our runaway hit:

 Navigating Social and Emotional Learning from the Inside Out.
 This in-depth guide to 25 evidence-based programs—aimed at elementary schools and OST providers—seeks to help practitioners make informed choices about their SEL programs.
 Using the guide, practitioners can compare curricula, program features and methods across top SEL programs, based upon their own needs.
 Users can also see how programs can be adapted from schools to out-of-school-time settings, such as afterschool and summer programs.